TusharKumarPatel556/Student_Admin/README.md

 Step-1 ( INSTALLING DATABASE CONFIGURATION)--------------------- - Install PostgreSQL in to the system . - Setup the Environment variable path. - Open Command Prompt and run command "psql -U postgres" .
 Here postgres is the super admin name give your super admin name if already installed. - Then it will ask for password Give the Password that you entered while installing postgres.

-Step-2 (CREATING DATABASE AND TABLE)----------------- -All these commands are available inside folder modelin queries.sql file. path to the folder todo_list-->server-->model-->queries.sql - Run Command "CREATE DATABASE todolist;".
-To create the Database. - Run command "\c todolist;" Enter in to the database .
+Step-2 (CREATING DATABASE AND TABLE)----------------- -All these commands are available inside folder modelin queries.sql file. path to the folder Student_Admin-->server-->model-->queries.sql - Run Command "CREATE DATABASE student_admin;".
+To create the Database. - Run command "\c student_admin;" Enter in to the database .

                   -Then create User table using Below mentioned query